 Economics helps you to understand how the world works.
-You’ll be challenged with ‘real life’ questions such as: Should Britain join the Euro... are house prices too high... why do some snooker players earn more than most teachers... and, should there be a pollution tax on air travel?
+You’ll be challenged with ‘real life’ questions such as: what are the implications of BREXIT... are house prices too high... why do some companies earn more revenue that countries... and should there be a tax on fast food?

 What will I study?

 Economics is different from many A Level subjects in that probably no student will have studied it before starting the course.
-During the course you will learn about how competitive markets work, economic efficiency and the global economy.
+During the course you will learn about financial markets, economic efficiency and the global economy.
 Some examples of the issues that form part of your work include:

 - Does income and wealth inequality matter?

 - The impact of economic migrants on the UK economy.